Skip to content

 It is very important that people avoid handling live or dead wild birds.
 If contact with wild birds is unavoidable, wear gloves or use a doubled plastic bag and avoid contact with blood, body fluids and feces.
 You should then thoroughly wash your hands with soap and warm water.

-If you have handled a sick wild bird or sick domestic poultry then you should watch for symptoms of Avian Influenza.
+If you have handled a sick wild bird or sick domestic poultry then you should watch for symptoms of Avian Influenza in yourself and your family.
 It is important to tell your doctor if you have any of these signs and if you have been in close contact with poultry or wild birds in the past 10 days;

 • Fever, cough, sore throat, runny or stuffy nose